liuzihe02/liuzihe02.github.io/README.md

 - The `yaml` file is a GitHub actions workflow that automates the build and deployment process to GitHub Pages
 - The `hugo.yaml` is a `CI/CD` workflow where a push to GitHub automatically triggers building and deployment

+### Custom Domain

+For using custom domains, we used the CloudFlare service and these guides [here](https://developers.cloudflare.com/dns/manage-dns-records/how-to/create-dns-records/) and the GitHub Pages [guide](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site?platform=linux)

 ## Guides

 The follow tutorials were used to learn Hugo and Github Pages: